 Join Atlantis as we cheer on our turtle in the 2018 Tour De Turtles!

 Atlantis has partnered with the Sea Turtle Conservancy to bring awareness to the issues sea turtles face by sponsoring a leatherback turtle in the 2018 Tour De Turtles.
 Tour De Turtles follows the migration of sea turtles, representing different species, from their nesting beaches to their foraging grounds.
 Thirteen turtles will race, each to raise awareness for a different cause.
-Soca is swimming to promote the reduction of entanglement in commercial fisherman’s nets.
+Lucaya is swimming to promote the reduction of entanglement in commercial fisherman’s nets.
 Satellite transmitters are attached to each turtle to track the distance travelled and the turtle that travels the furthest is the winner.
-Race along with Soca and learn more.
+Race along with Lucaya and learn more.

 Did you know that 169 million gallons of seawater circulates through the Atlantis animal exhibits everyday?